Matt Morgan: Various alliances and feuds (2008–2010)

 Morgan then teamed up with Hernandez and D'Angelo Dinero and moved on to feuding with Rhino and Team 3D, who accused TNA of favoring the younger talent of the company.
-At Turning Point, Rhino and Team 3D defeated Morgan, Hernandez and Dinero in a street fight.
+At Turning Point on November 15, Rhino and Team 3D defeated Morgan, Hernandez and Dinero in a street fight.
 The next night, the two teams had a re-match which ended the same way after Jesse Neal returned and attacked Hernandez with a steel chair.
-It was announced that the two teams would face of at Final Resolution in an elimination match, but both teams were required to have four members.
+It was announced that the two teams would face of at Final Resolution on December 20 in an elimination match, but both teams were required to have four members.
 Team 3D immediately enlisted Neal, while Dinero pursued Suicide's help.
 Both teams fought in a regular tag match to determine an additional stipulation on the forthcoming match at Final Resolution.
 The match at Final Resolution would begin as a 4-on-1 handicap match, but if the disadvantaged wrestler survived the first 5 minutes his partners would then join the match, turning it into an eight-man elimination tag team match.
 Neal pinned Hernandez, meaning that Hernandez and his team would be disadvantaged at Final Resolution.
 At the pay-per-view Morgan, Hernandez (who survived), Dinero and Suicide defeated Jesse Neal, Team 3D and Rhino, with Morgan scoring the deciding fall on Brother Ray.